Wayne Huizenga, who built his fortune from trash, dies at 80 - Philly

 Huizenga was a five-time recipient of Financial World magazine's "CEO of the Year" award, and was the Ernst & Young "2005 World Entrepreneur of the Year."

-Regarding his business acumen, Huzienga said: "You just have to be in the right place at the right time.
+Regarding his business acumen, Huizenga said: "You just have to be in the right place at the right time.
 It can only happen in America."

 In 1960, he married Joyce VanderWagon.
 Together they had two children, Wayne Jr. and Scott.
 They divorced in 1966.
 Wayne married his second wife, Marti Goldsby, in 1972.
 She died in 2017.